KenTee96/BRG-27-labs/README.md

 # BRG-27-labs
-Documentation for ISEA bridging module
+Documentation for ISEA bridging module, more detailed writings in each subfolders

 ## Day 1